Substrate (aquarium): Functions and considerations

-Substrates are added to most aquaria principally for the increase in beneficial bacteria this provides.
-However, substrates can also have a variety of direct effects on water quality by releasing substances into the water, absorbing substances from the water, or reacting chemically with substances from other sources.
-Substrates can also have indirect effects on a system's health; dark-colored substrates, for example, are considered by some to be better for fish, as the fish display more colorfully by comparison, and are less likely to behave timidly.
+Substrates are added to most aquaria mainly to increase beneficial bacteria.
+However, substrates can also directly affect water quality by releasing substances into the water, absorbing substances from it, or chemically reacting with substances from other sources.
+Additionally, substrates can have indirect effects on a system’s health; for example, dark-colored substrates are considered by some to be better for fish because they make the fish appear more colorful and less likely to behave timidly.
 Apart from all other considerations, substrates are frequently chosen for their aesthetic qualities.

-Some substrates are used to alter water chemistry.
+Some substrates are used to alter the chemistry of water.
 Crushed coral and coral sand both contain calcium carbonate, which will raise the carbonate hardness and buffer the pH.
 Peat may be used in some aquaria to mimic some soft water habitats.

 Substrate may also be used as part of a biological filtration system.
-Beneficial bacteria colonize all aquarium surfaces that are exposed to aerated water, including the substrate.
-Because the numerous particles have a high surface area, substrates are often employed in biological filtration.
+Beneficial bacteria colonize all aquarium surfaces exposed to aerated water, including the substrate.
+Due to their numerous particles and high surface area, substrates are often used in biological filtration.
 Some common types of filtration involving the substrate include the undergravel filter and the deep sand bed.

 Planted tanks require a substrate that will remain loose enough for plant roots to penetrate it.
 The substrate should be chemically inert and free of sharp edges.
 Fine gravel (1–2 mm) is preferred by some aquarists because coarser substrates allow debris to settle within the gaps between grains, which is particularly difficult to clean in a planted aquarium.
-Sloping the substrate so it is most shallow in front accommodates larger plants with correspondingly larger root systems in the back.
+Sloping the substrate so it is shallowest in front accommodates larger plants with correspondingly bigger root systems in the back.
 The substrate for plants should be at least 5 cm (2 in) deep.
-Often, a lower layer of richer substrate such as potting soil, peat, vermiculite, or certain types of clay are used as a source of iron and trace elements for plant roots.
+Often, a lower layer of richer substrate—such as potting soil, peat, vermiculite, or certain types of clay—is used as a source of iron and trace elements for plant roots.

 In breeding tanks for egg-scattering species, a layer of marbles is sometimes used as a substrate, allowing the eggs to fall into the gaps between the marbles where the parents cannot eat them.
 Quarantine tanks (sometimes called hospital tanks) often use no substrate at all.
-This assists in keeping the aquarium as clean as possible as well as monitoring of fish excrements.
+This helps keep the aquarium as clean as possible and makes it easier to monitor fish excrement.

 Fish of the species Pelvicachromis taeniatus were shown to be able to recognize olfactory traces left behind by substrate, even in clear water; highlighting that the presence of substrate is important for fish kept in tanks.
-This method is beneficial to increase fish activity drastically in empty tanks.
+This method is beneficial because it increases fish activity drastically in empty tanks.